Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 16.28 In connection with the provision of the Services, the Service Provider may use and process the Customer Data to provide the Services and as is necessary perform its obligations under this agreement

-17.1 All hardware and software remains the property of Community Action Suffolk until payment has been received for it.
-Should full payment not be received for the schedule overleaf, Community Action Suffolk reserves the right to collect the items from the install address.
+17.1 All hardware and software remains the property of IT Services at CAS Ltd until payment has been received for it.
+Should full payment not be received, IT Services at CAS Ltd reserves the right to collect the items from the install address or to revoke access to the items.

 17.2 The installation is limited to any items detailed in the final approved quote by “you” the customer.
-Approval of a quote should be done by email or by post.
+Approval of a quote should be done by the specified system detailed in the quote or by email or post.
 Verbal agreements are not possible.

 17.3 Additional items on top of those detailed in the approved quote can be added to the installation but will need to be quoted for and any new quote will have to be approved by “you” the customer.